Policies and Publication Ethics

 Generally, ‘Atiqot will not allow the correction of literature or supplemental materials following an article's publication.
 To this end, authors should work with the Language or Series Editor to carefully proof-read their work prior to its final publication.
 If errors or omissions are discovered post-publication, authors should respond appropriately and attempt to answer questions and supply clarification or additional details where needed.
 All post-publication corrections must be approved by the Editorial Board.

-If genuine errors, which do not render a research work invalid, are encountered post-publication—pointed out by readers, authors or editors—the online version of the paper will be corrected by the Series Editor, with the date of correction and reason for revision indicated on the web-based submission system.
+If genuine errors, which do not render a research work invalid, are encountered post-publication—pointed out by readers, authors or editors—the online version of the paper will be corrected by the Series Editor, with the date of correction and reason for revision indicated on the landing page (HTML) of the article.
 If an error renders a work or substantial parts of it invalid, the Editorial Board may recommend its retraction.
-If so, the date and reason for retraction will be stated on the landing page (HTML) of the article; the PDF file of the article will be removed from the journal but available in the web-based submission system.
+In such cases, the author will be notified and given an opportunity to respond.
+If an article is retracted, the date and reason for retraction will be stated on the landing page (HTML) of the article; the PDF file of the retracted article will remain accessible with a watermark and retraction notice to maintain the scholarly record.

 Use of Artificial Intelligence (AI) Tools